funky81/pimatic-ipcamera/README.md

     class : device class
-    cameraUrl : url that direct to your http mjpeg server (should include all, include path to file) filename : location of local filename, will be represent inside of your img folder in pimatic-mobile-frontend/public/img refresh : time taken in seconds
+    cameraUrl : url that direct to your http mjpeg server (should include all, include path to file) filename : location of local filename, will be represent inside of your img folder in pimatic-mobile-frontend/public/img refresh : time taken in seconds!

 Compatibility
 -------------